 - Let cool to room temperature, about 20 minutes.
 Then pour into an airtight container through a strainer just in case there are any lumps.
 Chill at least 6 hours.

 - While chilling, making the cinnamon sauce (recipe below).

-- When the ice cream base has chilled, remove from the refrigerator and pour into ice cream maker.
+- When the ice cream base has chilled, remove it from the refrigerator and pour it into the ice cream maker.
 Follow the instructions with your maker as they can vary depending on the manufacturer.
 Insert the paddle and churn until thick.
 In a KitchenAid ice cream attachment, this takes about 25-30 minutes.

-- Remove from maker and layer with prepared cinnamon sauce in a freezer safe container.
+- Remove from maker and layer with prepared cinnamon sauce in a freezer-safe container.
 Visually divide the ice cream and sauce into four and layer until they are used up.